PyxisInt/SimOpsService/README.md

 SimOpsService - The backend for Pyxis International's SimOps

 ## SimOps
-This repository is part of the SimOps suite of products for flight simulation.
+This repository is part of the SimOps Virtual Airline Management System.
 Please see [SimOps](https://github.com/PyxisInt/SimOps) for more details

 ## Documentation